It’s Not Karaoke: What You Should Know About Chinese KTV

 What is KTV?

-Foreigners find Chinese people alike are quite stern and rigid in everyday life, but this all changes when it’s time for KTV!
+Foreigners find Chinese people to be quite stern and rigid in everyday life, but this all changes when it’s time for KTV!
 In Mainland China, KTV means having a private room with a tablet for picking songs, loud speakers, comfortable sofas, and mood lighting.
 This is quite different from the public stage karaoke that so many westerners are used to.

 There are just too many shy Chinese people who are dying to belt out a classic.
 Once inside one of these private KTV rooms, we have the freedom to sing and dance!
 It’s a safe space where we can let down our guard and show our friends who we really are.
 It’s our way of letting off steam.